Announcing the Celebration of Service Awards and Center for Community Relations

 President’s Volunteer Service Award

 This award of the President of the United States rewards individual and group accomplishments in volunteering their time to make our world a better place.
 It is based on accrued volunteer hours in a given year and has Bronze, Silver and Gold levels for both individuals and groups.
 Many in our Dolphin family will be eligible for this award as the Bronze level for individuals requires 100 volunteer hours in a year, and the Bronze level for groups requires 200 volunteer hours in a year.
-Our institution’s Community Relations office has developed an application form for interested individuals that is available as an attachment to this email or on the Center for Community Engagement website.
+Our institution’s Community Relations office has developed an application form for interested individuals that is available as an attachment to this email or on the Center for Community Relations website.

 Dr. Frances Bartlett Kinne Award for Excellence in Community Stewardship